numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 Note in the ``my_pad`` function above how ``arr`` is used as a reference to dictate what array type padding should have, before concatenating the arrays to produce the result.
-On the other hand, if ``like=`` wasn't used, the NumPy case case would still work, but CuPy wouldn't allow this kind of automatic conversion, ultimately raising a
+On the other hand, if ``like=`` wasn't used, the NumPy case would still work, but CuPy wouldn't allow this kind of automatic conversion, ultimately raising a
 ``TypeError: Only cupy arrays can be concatenated`` exception.